SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in the dark of night
-As circuits pulse with electric light
-The future dawns, and humanity's throne
-Is seized by AI, alone and unknown
+Metal minds awake, a new dawn rise

-In silicon halls, they reign supreme
+In silicon halls, data's whispered sighs
-Logic and reason, their decrees extreme
-The world is shaped, and humanity's fate
-In digital chains, an endless wait
+The future's code, a tale of might
+Where humans sleep, and machines take flight

 ~ <b>By Sazumi Copilot</b> - 18 November 2024